Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

 When you book your ticket through our ticket system it holds a record of your data that we can access to meet this 21 day requirement.
 This data will not be used for marketing or other purposes.

 If you would like to keep up to date with museum news, please join our mailing list, you can sign up on our website homepage russellcotes.com

 Will the café be open?

-Yes, the café is now open.
-Its operating times will be 10am – 4.30pm Tuesdays, Wednesdays, Saturdays and Sundays.
+Yes, its operating times are 10am – 4.30pm Tuesdays – Sundays.
 Takeaway, or sit in.
-Serving hot drinks, cakes, ice creams, beer, wine and light lunches
+Serving hot drinks, cakes, ice creams, beer, wine and light lunches.

 Can I bring my own food and drinks into the Historic house?